Colin Allred: Political positions

 Allred is a moderate Democrat.
 Over 70% of the bills he has cosponsored have had bipartisan support.
+In 2023, the Common Ground Committee named Allred the most bipartisan member of Congress from Texas.

 Abortion rights

-Allred opposes the state abortion ban in Texas.
-He supports the restoration of Roe v.
-Wade through codification.
+Allred is pro-choice.
+He opposes the state abortion ban in Texas.
+He supports legislating to restore the legal situation that existed under the Supreme Court's 1973 abortion decision, Roe v.
+Wade.

 COVID-19

-Allred emphasized the importance of vaccination against COVID-19, and criticized others for spreading misinformation about the vaccine.
+In 2021, Allred emphasized the importance of vaccination against COVID-19 and criticized others for spreading COVID-19 vaccine misinformation and hesitancy.
 In 2021, he stated that, while supportive of the economic stimulus proposed at the time, vaccination was the most important step people could take, noting that "[n]o amount of aid of any kind is going to allow us to outspend this virus."
-He has also opposed overriding the Medicare and Medicaid rules around requiring health care workers to be vaccinated.
+He has also opposed overriding the Medicare and Medicaid rules requiring health care workers to be vaccinated.

 Foreign policy

-Allred holds House Foreign Affairs hearing on steps to bring Americans detained abroad back to the United States, 2023.
+Allred speaks during a House Foreign Affairs Committee hearing concerning the return of Americans detained abroad (2023).

 Allred voted in December 2023 to provide Israel with support following the October 7 attacks.
-He voted two months later in favor of House Resolution 894 condemning anti-Zionism as antisemitism.

-Allred voted in 2023 against H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+Allred voted in 2023 against a resolution directing President Joe Biden to remove U.S. troops from Syria within 180 days.

+Allred criticized Trump's initial strikes in the 2026 Iran war.
+He stated, "Donald Trump promised he would end wars, not start them.
+Yet again, he has broken that promise, launching military strikes on Iran without Congressional authorization and without articulating a clear path forward to the American people."

 Gun laws

-In 2022, after the mass shooting in Uvalde, Texas, he voted for the Bipartisan Safer Communities Act; this law incentivized states to pass red-flag laws and significantly narrowed the so-called boyfriend loophole, which had allowed abusive partners to obtain guns so long as they were not married to the survivor of the abuse.
+In 2022, after the mass shooting in Uvalde, Texas, he voted for the Bipartisan Safer Communities Act which incentivized states to pass red-flag laws and significantly narrowed the so-called boyfriend loophole, which had allowed abusive partners to obtain guns so long as they were not married to the survivor of the abuse.
 He has also supported a federal assault weapons ban.

 Immigration

-Allred "calls on Congress to work together" and address the issue of border security in 2024.
+Allred at an event addressing the issue of border security in 2024.

-In 2019, he opposed deploying troops along the southern border.
 In January 2024, Allred was one of 14 Democrats who voted for a resolution to "denounce the Biden administration's open-borders policies".

 Voting rights

-Allred led a group of House Democrats in 2021 in sending a letter to their Senate colleagues urging them to pass the "Freedom to Vote Act".
-A year later, he was a lead cosponsor for the Sustaining Our Democracy Act which would upgrade voting equipment, improve cybersecurity, expand early voting, and hire and train poll workers.
+Allred led a group of House Democrats in 2021 in sending a letter to their Senate colleagues urging them to pass the Freedom to Vote Act.
+A year later, he was a lead cosponsor for the Sustaining Our Democracy Act which sought to upgrade voting equipment, improve cybersecurity, expand early voting, and hire and train poll workers.

 Personal life

 Allred married Alexandra Eber on March 25, 2017.
-They have two sons, born in 2019 and 2021.
+As of 2021, they had two sons.